Sikindhar/SRS-Email-Automation/README.md

 ## Overview

 **SRS-Email-Automation** is an automated tool designed to monitor email inboxes, extract relevant information, and generate Software Requirement Specifications (SRS) using AI.
 This project streamlines the process of gathering requirements from client emails and converting them into structured SRS documents.
+The Project is now deployed as a service now

 ## Features